manishlamichhane/karmic-bot/README.md

 # How to use:

+  Clone the repo.
+Add your bot token to a new file called token in the same directory (without white spaces)

+  Following command options are available:

+  ./bashbot.sh start - It will start the bot ./bashbot.sh kill  - It will kill the running bot.

 You have to open the telegram application, find this bot by the bot name: @karmic_bot.
 Following are the available command lists.

 /horoscope: